-Here’s how to get perfect hard-boiled and soft-boiled eggs, every time.
+Here’s how to get perfect hard-boiled eggs, every time.

 Canada’s Food Guide recommends lean cuts of beef, pork and wild game, as well as turkey and chicken.
 If red meat is your preferred source of protein, choose the leanest cuts to reduce the added fat.
 Lean options such as London broil steaks and extra lean ground beef may cost a little more but the benefits are priceless.

 The DASH (Dietary Approaches to Stop Hypertension) Diet recommends 3 ounces of cooked lean meat a day.
 Following this diet can lower your blood pressure by 8.9/4.5 mmHg, reducing your risk of heart disease by 15 per cent and your stroke risk by 27 per cent.

 Find out more lifestyle tweaks to improve heart health.

 Most fish contains about the same amount of protein as meat, and provides iron and vitamin B-12, important for energy.
 It’s also a healthy swap for some popular meat options.
 For example, ounce for ounce, a salmon steak has one fourth the saturated fat of beef steak.
 Some great options from Canada’s Food Guide include trout, shrimp, salmon, scallops, sardines and mackerel.
 Just watch your sodium intake if you’re choosing canned fish.